myles-l/myles-fyi/site/work/signal-redesign/signal-redesign.md

   file: "image.png",
   alt: "Acrylic painting on white canvas of the Windows 95 icon that was displayed when a file was not found" }
-position: ""
 tags:
  - Product design
 ---
 ::: grid
-{% pic "Hero - iPhone.png", "Signal for iPhone", "span-half expand-all" %}
+{% pic "Hero - iPhone.png", "Signal for iPhone", "span-half expand" %}
-{% pic "Hero - Android.png", "Signal for Android", "span-half align-right expand-all" %}
+{% pic "Hero - Android.png", "Signal for Android", "span-half align-right expand" %}
 {% pic "Hero - Desktop.png", "Signal for desktop" %}
 :::